Updated: 12/14/2023 | Bogotá Travel Guide

 This city will take your breath away.
-Not only because Bogotá has so many stunning sights and attractions, but because it’s a high-altitude capital situated at almost 9,000 feet elevation, so it’ll definitely take your breath away in more than one way.
+Not only because Bogotá has so many stunning sights and attractions, but because it’s a high-altitude capital situated at almost 9,000 feet elevation, and will definitely take your breath away in more than one way.

-Bogota is located at 8,661 feet (2,640 meters) above sea level making it much cooler than most other major Colombian cities.
+Bogota is 8,661 feet (2,640 meters) above sea level making it much cooler than most other major Colombian cities.

-Average temperatures range from 44F to 66F (7 – 19C) and it can often be overcast or very rainy.
+Average temperatures range from 44F to 66F (7–19C) and it can often be overcast or very rainy at times.
 You’ll find that most Bogotanos always carry an umbrella or rain jacket in case of a sudden rainstorm.

 How to Get to Bogota

-El Dorado International Airport (BOG) is the largest in Colombia and it serves many major cities around the world.
-You can easily find direct flights from New York to Bogota for as cheap as $80 each way.
+The best airport to arrive into Bogota is via the El Dorado International Airport (BOG).
+It’s the the largest airport in Colombia and it serves many major cities around the world.
+You can easily find direct flights from New York to Bogota for as cheap as $80 each way!

 If you’re already in South America, there are cheap flights from cities like Lima to Bogota for just $70 each way.
 From Europe, the cheapest flights are from Madrid to Bogota, with prices from $300 each way.

-The airport is almost 15 kilometers from the city center, but it can take anything between 30 minutes to an hour to get to the center.
+The airport is approximately 15 kilometers from the city center and it can take anything between 30 minutes to an hour to get to the center.

 The Transmilenio bus will take you to La Candelaria (a ticket costs only 2,000 COP or $0.60), but it takes much longer than a taxi or Uber will.

 The best way is to take an Uber — drivers always stop at carpark C outside “Arrivals.”
 You may need to ride in the front seat because drivers can get fined for being in certain areas of the airport where they are not allowed.
 We typically stay in Parque 93 and it costs us $12 USD to get to our hotel in the area.